robertsLando/statistics-server/README.md

 ## Backend

-Uses an Express server to provide apis to store metrics to MongoDB.
+Uses an Express server to provide apis to store statistics to MongoDB.
 The only thing that needs to be configured are the database name, the collections with their unique fields and (optionally) your apis validators.
 Unique fields are necessary to identify a document uniquely in the DB, validators are required to validate body, headers, query of api requests.
 This can be done [here](backend/config)

 ### APIs